-Students without a Bachelor's Degree (for further information please refer to the Undergraduate Catalog) To be eligible for a bachelor degree in Health Science students must complete a minimum of 30 undergraduate credits at Mercy College and 18 credits in the major concentration of Health Sciences.
-All of the required Occupational Therapy Program prerequisite courses can be used to fulfill the requirements for the Bachelors of Health Science Degree.
+Students without a bachelor's degree (for further information please refer to the Undergraduate Catalog) To be eligible for a bachelor's degree in Health Science, students must complete a minimum of 30 undergraduate credits at Mercy College and 18 credits in the major concentration of Health Sciences.
+All of the required Occupational Therapy Program prerequisite courses can be used to fulfill the requirements for the Bachelor of Health Science Degree.
 The following sequence is recommended for students who meet application criteria and plan to complete remaining courses within a year (full-time schedule).
-Prerequisite courses may also be taken on a part time schedule however, once students apply to the program, they need to present a plan to complete remaining prerequisite courses and bachelor degree requirements within one year.
+Prerequisite courses may also be taken on a part-time schedule, however, once students apply to the program, they need to present a plan to complete remaining prerequisite courses and bachelor degree requirements within one year.

-Suggested sequence for students planning to complete the below required courses within one Year (sequence may also be taken on a part time basis)
+Suggested sequence for students planning to complete the below required courses within one year (sequence may also be taken on a part time basis).

-90 undergraduate credits is completed (including 48 credits of general education)
+Ninety undergraduate credits is completed (including 48 credits of general education).